 This desire to blame the evil of organized religion and Eternal Security on the same source is totally illogical.
 Just imagine a power hungry Pastor trying to pound into his flock a belief that they must be obedient and submissive to his pastoral authority to be right with God.
 But he also teaches that no matter what they won't lose their salvation.
 Wow, that'll sure keep em in line.
 Many Pastors do do that, to me that just shows that you can get salvation right and still be wrong in other areas.
 But the two notions do not logically go together.

 Calvinists and Augustine and others who say Salvation can't be lost but don't teach assurance of Salvation, or "if you're really saved you won't".
-That belief has the exact same effect on a believer as thinking Salvation is by work or can be lost, it's just a matter of semantics.
+That belief has the exact same effect on a believer as thinking Salvation is by works or can be lost, it's just a matter of semantics.

 But this website thinks Paul taught Calivnism, apparently so did Tertullian, and maybe Marcion (I'm skeptical of just how accurately Marcion's critics presented his doctrine).
 Paul refereed to "Predestination" but not the Calvinist understanding of it.
 Paul clarified we are Predestined by the Foreknowledge of God in Romans 8:29, consistent with Peter in Acts 2:23 and 1 Peter 1:2.

 Paul taught in his depiction of the Bema Judgment in Corinthians that some will receive no Rewards but still be saved.
 It's clear elsewhere he considered not sinning one of those rewards.
 He refereed to being afraid of losing his own rewards.
 His response to Antimonian attitudes in 1 Corinthians 6 and Hebrews 6 was to warn of a loss of Inheritance, which Revelation 21-22 also alludes to, not all the Saved are in New Jerusalem, that is the Outer Darkness of Matthew.
 Laodicea's problem was not a belief that Salvation couldn't be lost but a belief that their Reward couldn't be lost.
-Romans 4 refers to him the worketh not but is still saved.
+Romans 4 refers to him that worketh not but is still saved.

 None of that is good for the 5th point of Calvinism, it's all material that Calvin and his followers are uncomfortable with and tend to avoid.
 Everything people use to try and make it seem like Paul didn't teach Eternal Security, does prove he didn't teach Calvinism.

 There is perhaps a variation of the fifth point that says it's only actual Apostasy a saved person can't commit.
 Apostasy means "falling away", that's the term in Greek every time you see that phrase in the KJV of the New Testament.
 I feel no matter which NT author is using it it's illogical to suggest any fake believer truly qualifies as apostasy.
 So the existence of the term means it can happen.
 Paul predicted it in II Thessalonians 2.
-The issue is can you lose salvation from it.
+The issue is can you lose salvation from it?
 Surely Paul doesn't think so.
 But you can lose your inheritance.